tmelisma-salesforce/ImageToForm-iOS/model_training/README.md

 # YOLO Object Detection Dataset Generation Pipeline

-This project provides a pipeline to generate images using DALL-E 3, automatically annotate them for object detection using PaliGemma, and format the results into a YOLO-compatible dataset.
+This project provides a pipeline to generate images using DALL-E 3, automatically annotate them for object detection using PaliGemma, format the results into a YOLO-compatible dataset, train a YOLOv11-style model, and export it for deployment (e.g., Core ML).
 It also includes a script to visualize the generated annotations for verification.

 **Target Classes:** flip-flops, helmet, glove, boots